nani05190682/Linux/SSH/SSH_LAB_Exercise.md

 4. Restart the SSH service on the server.
 5. From the client, connect to the server using SSH key authentication.

-### Lab Exercise 4: SSH Tunneling and Port Forwarding

-**Objective**: Use SSH to securely tunnel a non-secure protocol, such as HTTP.

-1. Set up a basic HTTP server on your CentOS 8 machine.
-2. From a remote client, attempt to access the HTTP site to ensure it's working.
-3. Use SSH to create a local port forwarding tunnel, redirecting a local port on the client to the server's HTTP port.
-4. On the client, access the HTTP service through the local port to confirm the tunneling works.

 ### Lab Exercise 5: Using SSH Config File for Simplifying Connections